Love in Chakiwara and Other Misadventures

 The title story – Love in Chakiwara and Other Misadventures, is the last one and is a bit overlong and baggy.
 However, the ending is hilarious, and I ended the book with a hearty laugh.

-Overall, I thought this was a pleasant book, humorous, and provides a nice insight into what living in the 1950s in Pakistan must have been like.
+Overall, I thought this was a pleasant and humorous book that provides a nice insight into what living in the 1950s in Pakistan must have been like.
 The translation is also pretty good, retaining the quaintness of the writing without losing out on readability.

 Thanks to Pan MacMillan India for sending out this book for review consideration.